Local Convolutions Cause an Implicit Bias towards High Frequency Adversarial Examples: Experimental Results

-\textbf{Vision Transformers do not exhibit a high frequency bias}.
-Since local convolutions cause a bias towards high frequency features and adversarial perturbations, it is natural to ask: Are high-performance deep models without convolutions less biased towards high-frequency features?
+Since local convolutions cause a bias towards high frequency features and adversarial perturbations, it is natural to ask: are high-performance deep models without convolutions less biased towards high-frequency features?
 One possible architecture is the Vision Transformer (ViT), which has performed on par with convolution-based architectures in many tasks including object recognition \cite{dosovitskiy2020image}.
 Furthermore, recent work has shown that ViTs can be more robust to high frequency adversarial perturbations than ResNets \cite{shao2021adversarial}.

-We hypothesize that the lack of convolutional operations in ViTs is responsible for this greater robustness to high frequency attacks.
-In order to test this, we trained a ViT with different patch sizes on CIFAR-10 (See Supp.
+\textit{We hypothesize that the lack of convolutional operations in ViTs is responsible for the greater robustness to high frequency attacks}.
+In order to test our hypothesis, we trained a ViT with different patch sizes on CIFAR-10 (See Supp.
 Sec.~\ref{sec:supp-training-configs} for training details).
 All of these models achieved about 80$\%$ test accuracy.
-Then, we attacked these models with a PGD-Linf attack, the same used earlier in the paper.
+These are lower accuracies than state-of-the-art since those models are usually pretrained on ImageNet, a step we omitted being in the present work only interested in studying the effect of the model architecture.
+Then, we attacked the models with a PGD-Linf attack, the same used earlier in the paper.
 In Figure~\ref{fig:vit}, we observe the average frequency spectrum of ViTs with different word/patch sizes ($2 \times 2$, $4 \times 4$, $8 \times 8$), as compared to a ResNet18 with similar test accuracy (we stopped the training when the model had near 80\% test accuracy).
 We observe that all of the ViTs have more energy in the lower frequencies than the ResNet18.
 This strongly suggests that the robustness to high frequency attacks shown in \cite{shao2021adversarial} might be due to the lack of convolution layers.
 Furthermore, we observe that different patch/word sizes also have an impact on the spectrum, with smaller word sizes producing higher frequency spectra.
-This is consistent with the theoretical and empirical results comparing full-width and bounded-width convolutional models.
+This is consistent with our theoretical and empirical results comparing full-width and bounded-width convolutional models.